 Last January Solid Starts launched FingerFoodFirst℠, a campaign to promote and brand baby-led weaning in the U.S., and to support their market entry.
-While many countries have adopted a “finger-food first” approach in feeding babies, the U.S. has been slow to explore alternatives to spoon-feeding.
+While many countries have adopted a “finger food first” approach in feeding babies, the U.S. has been slow to explore alternatives to spoon-feeding.
 Many pediatricians are not educated on baby-led weaning nor have any experience in infant feeding and swallowing.
 So, Solid Starts set out to build a comprehensive, online resource on introducing real food to babies in hopes that it would make the milestone easier for families to embrace.
-While the benefits and "how tos" of baby-led weaning are readily available, Solid Starts is the first to coalesce them into a single platform; it also doesn't hurt that the resource is being developed by the country's leading professionals (a double-board certified pediatrician, allergist, nutritionists, dieticians, a speech-language pathologist, and two occupational therapists who specialize in the neurobiology of swallowing).
+While the benefits and "how tos" of baby-led weaning are readily available, Solid Starts is the first to coalesce them into a single platform; it also doesn't hurt that the resource is being developed by the country's leading professionals (a Stanford-trained, double board certified pediatrician; allergist; nutritionists; dieticians; a speech-language pathologist; and occupational therapists who specialize in the neurobiology of swallowing).

 The company’s tertiary objective was to differentiate itself by reframing the controversial narrative that’s sometimes associated with baby-led weaning.
 The practice has been singled out for access / safety reasons, with critics claiming that it’s too time-consuming, and thus, not realistic for working families, and that it’s a gateway to choking.
 But Solid Starts has a much less stringent interpretation of baby-led weaning and that has really resonated with parents in the pandemic.
 Since going to market, the team has prioritized meeting folks where they're at and the overwhelming response suggests they're absolutely filling a market void.